-There are some other passages in Dorotheus where the lord of the Ascendant does appear to play something of a parallel role with the Moon though, for instance in material on electing for journeys.
-I think that the issue of whether the Ascendant or the lord of the Ascendant are more parallel to the Moon in signification actually has a deeper philosophical issues of signification at play.
-The Ascendant carries symbolism related to the physical self, as does the Moon, while their lords would be considered more abstract, such as showing results or spirit/mentality, as eventualities and guides.
+There are some other passages in Dorotheus where the lord of the Ascendant does appear to play something of a parallel role with the Moon though.
+For instance, in material on electing for journeys.
+The Ascendant and Moon both carry symbolism related to the physical self.
+Their lords would be considered more abstract, such as showing spirit guiding toward the result.
 The lord of the Ascendant would be considered to pertain more to the spirit of the person and their “direction”.
-Therefore, I think that the Ascendant has primary importance but that its lord is systematically emphasized when elections involve a need to strengthen spirits or mental activity, or the matter is that of a journey.
+Therefore, I think that the Ascendant has primary importance but that its lord is systematically emphasized when elections involve a need to strengthen the spirit and social sentiment, or the matter is that of a journey.

 Ask for this when the Moon is in the ascendent or in quartile to the ascendent or in trine to it while the Moon is increasing in computation and in light or the lord of the ascendent is direct in [its] motion [and] not retrograde and is with the Moon in one sign and the Moon conjoins it.
 (Dorotheus, Book V, Ch.
 14, Pingree trans., 2005, p.
 271)

 Here, we find that if we cannot put the Moon in the Ascendant then we should at least put her in a sign quartile or trine the Ascendant.
 The quartiles referred to are at least 2 of the other angles or “stakes”, of which the 10th house (i.e. 10th sign counted inclusively from the Ascendant) is the next strongest after the Ascendant (1st house), then the 7th, and then the 4th (though Dorotheus may not be including the 7th in this advice).
-The trines are the 5th and 9th places, but the 9th is expressly advised against in the introductory material, especially if it is a mutable sign, so after the angles, we would prefer the 5th.
-Dorotheus also advises to have the Moon in her own house or regarding it.
+The trines are the 5th and 9th places, but the 9th is expressly advised against in the introductory material if it is a mutable sign.
+Dorotheus also advised to have the Moon in her own house or regarding it.

-The basic idea is that you want Mercury to be with (i.e. in the same sign as) a benefic or strongly connected to a benefic, without being in the same place as a malefic or strongly connected to a malefic.
-For instance, Dorotheus advises that it is great to have Mercury with Jupiter, that is quite bad to have Mercury with Saturn or aspected by Saturn from a strong place, and that in requests made to women or involving pleasures or entertainment it is best to have Mercury with Venus.
+The basic idea is that you want Mercury to be with (i.e. in the same sign as) a benefic or strongly connected to a benefic.
+Avoid having Mercury in the same place as a malefic or strongly connected to a malefic, especially Saturn.
+Dorotheus advised that it is great to have Mercury with Jupiter, but quite bad to have Mercury with Saturn or aspected by Saturn from a strong place.
+In requests made to women or involving pleasures or entertainment it is best to have Mercury with Venus.

-- The Moon should be strong, waxing, fast, in one of the facilitating signs, and able to see her own sign Cancer (i.e. in whole sign aspect to Cancer).
+- The Moon should be strong, waxing, fast, in one of the facilitating signs, and able to see her own sign (i.e. in whole sign aspect to Cancer).

 - Act when the Moon is prominent and linked with the Ascendant.
 The best is the Moon in the Ascendant, but also very good is the Moon conjoining the lord of the Ascendant in the same sign while angular.